 “Or malware,” Ralph added.

-“Or malware can send a command through forms, login forms or any other input field that we will not be able to filter.
+“Or malware can send a command through forms, login forms, or any other input field that we will not be able to filter.
 Right?”
 Frank completed hesitantly.

 The mobile application vulnerabilities were definitely trickier for the entire Fishery of Randomland team, but they had to sit through the discussion with Ralph to finally get over with security woes.

 “Suppose you keep a hidden field or functionality within the application, which only top-level company users know about.
-An attacker or malware find it within the application framework and manipulates it to his advantage, it’s a Security Decisions via Untrusted Inputs,” Ralph explained it in detail.
+An attacker or malware finds it within the application framework and manipulates it to his advantage, it’s a Security Decisions via Untrusted Inputs,” Ralph explained it in detail.